JonnyBro/beatrun/README.md

 * Removed your SteamID from right corner, because I can.
 * Allow players to spawn props without admin rights - `Beatrun_AllowPropSpawn`.

+## TODO
+- [ ] Configuration menu
+- [ ] Gamemodes menu

-## Fixes from previous version
+## Fixes and changes from previous version
-* Working on a new Gamemodes menu... (currently doesn't work at all).
+* Proper Kick Glitch (Like in original ME: https://www.youtube.com/watch?v=zK5y3NBUStc)
+* Grapple fixes.
+Now it moves with entity it attached to and other players can see it.

 # All changes and fixes
 * Course saving works with compression and without.